 Erected 1993 by E Clampus Vitus Eureka Chapter 101.

 Location.
-41° 17.21′ N, 124° 3.573′ W. Marker is in Orick, California, in Humboldt County.
-Marker can be reached from the intersection of Redwood Highway (State Highway 101) and Drydens Road, on the right when traveling south.
-Marker is located in the parking lot of the Hawg Wild Bar & Grill.
+41° 17.363′ N, 124° 3.529′ W. Marker is in Orick, California, in Humboldt County.
+Marker can be reached from the intersection of Redwood Highway (State Highway 101) and Hufford Road, on the right when traveling south.
+Marker is located in the parking lot.
 Touch for map.
 Marker is in this post office area: Orick CA 95555, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 13 miles of this marker, measured as the crow flies.
-Madison Grant Forest and Elk Refuge (approx. 5.3 miles away); William Z. Hegy (approx. 12.2 miles away).
+At least 6 other markers are within 13 miles of this marker, measured as the crow flies.
+Madison Grant Forest and Elk Refuge (approx. 5.2 miles away); The CCC at Prairie Creek (approx. The Tall Tree (approx. 6.1 miles away); The Forest for the Trees (approx. 6.3 miles away); The Redwood Highway (approx. 6.4 miles away); William Z. Hegy (approx. 12.4 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 7, 2009, by Nicki Fuller of Poulsbo, Washington.
-This page has been viewed 1,436 times since then and 31 times this year.
-Photos: 1, 2, 3. submitted on September 7, 2009, by Nicki Fuller of Poulsbo, Washington. • Syd Whittle was the editor who published this page.
+This page was last revised on May 30, 2022.
+It was originally submitted on September 7, 2009, by Nicki Fuller of Poulsbo, Washington.
+This page has been viewed 1,780 times since then and 50 times this year.
+It was the Marker of the Week May 29, 2022.
+Photos: 1. submitted on September 7, 2009, by Nicki Fuller of Poulsbo, Washington.
+2. submitted on September 7, 2021, by Craig Baker of Sylmar, California. • Syd Whittle was the editor who published this page.